kahina-dev/udacity-capstone-serverless-app/README.md

 ```

 ### Usage:
-- To diplay all user recipe click on -My recipes- menu once authenticated
+- To diplay all user recipe click on **My recipes** menu once authenticated
-- to create a new recipe click on -create- button
+- To create a new recipe click on **new recipe** button
-- For each recipe item:
+- For each recipe item, you can:
-    - you can upload a file by clicking on pencil icon
+  - Upload a file (image) by clicking on *pencil* icon
-    - update a recipe by clicking on edit icon
+  - Update a recipe by clicking on *edit* icon
-    - delete a recipe by clicking on delete icon
+  - Delete a recipe by clicking on *delete* icon
-    - show recipe details by clicking on recipe name (Title)
+  - Show recipe details by clicking on recipe name (Title)
+  - Share a recipe by clicking on *share* icon